SeanP94/KafkaKsql_Book-Python/README.md

 Mastering Kafka Streams and KsqlDB Book by Mitch Seymour, his repository for his code is : https://github.com/mitch-seymour/mastering-kafka-streams-and-ksqldb

-(All code here, will be written by me, not by Mitch Seymour since his code is in Java.)
+and the book:

-The book is taught in Java, but I am trying to use Kafka via Python.
+Kafka: The Definitive Guide: Real-Time Data and Stream Processing at Scale 2nd Edition by Gwen Shapira (Author), Todd Palino (Author), Rajini Sivaram (Author), Krit Petty (Author)

-Hopefully, I will be finished with translating/learning the book by March.
+(All code here, will be written by me, since the code in the books will be focused on Java, I need to essentially translate it into Python)

 Also, the docker-compose.yml file I will use (at least the exact copy and paste is inside chapter-02-python) Is from Confluent: